-9.6 ADVERTISING AND SIGNAGE
+8.6 ADVERTISING AND SIGNAGE

-9.6.1 Buildings in the Central Croydon Conservation Area are principally in commercial use and will therefore often require associated signage.
+8.6.1 Buildings in the Central Croydon Conservation Area are principally in commercial use and will therefore often require associated signage.
 Any new signs for commercial properties should respect the character and scale of buildings in the area, avoiding oversized or poorly designed signs or fascias.
 All signs should be externally illuminated.
 For further advice please see section 5.15 of the Conservation Area General Guidance SPD and the Advertisement Hoardings and Other Advertisements SPG.

-9.7 WINDOW REPLACEMENT 9.7.1 Many properties in the conservation area contain timber sash or casement windows.
+8.7 WINDOW REPLACEMENT 8.7.1 Many properties in the conservation area contain timber sash or casement windows.
 There are also some historic steel and bronze windows, which are increasingly rare.
 Original or replica windows should be retained and repaired if at all possible.
-If replacement is the only viable option this should be on a like-for-like basis in terms of design and materials.
-Window replacements should also explore options for double glazing.